PetaVision/ViPar-Toolkit/VineScrape/README.md

 ##Requirements

-VineScraper needs 2 gigabytes of memory in order to tag out the linguistic meta-data.
+VineScrape needs 2 gigabytes of memory in order to tag out the linguistic meta-data.

-VineScraper also requires Java.
+VineScrape also requires Java.
 Download the latest version [here](http://www.java.com/).

 ##Possible Issues